laravelir/dashboarder/README.md

 ```

 #### Environment Variables
-Append the following to `.env` file:
+in install command automatic appends the following to `.env` file:
 ```
+DASHBOARDER_AUTH_USERNAME=email|username
 ```

 ### Using